Example:

 Interpret the P/E ratio:

-- Understand the significance of the calculated P/E ratio in stock analysis.
-A higher P/E ratio indicates that investors are willing to pay more for each dollar of earnings, suggesting that the stock may be overvalued.
-Conversely, a lower P/E ratio may signal that the stock is undervalued.
+- A higher P/E ratio means investors pay more for each dollar of earnings.
+This can mean the stock is overvalued.
+A lower P/E ratio may mean the stock is undervalued.

 - For the example of AAPL, a P/E ratio of 30 suggests that investors are willing to pay 30 times the company’s earnings, indicating a relatively high valuation.